Steven Beresford – 6th Dan

 Charlotte is DBS registered and also holds the Martial Arts Instructor Training Level 1 qualification.

-Rebecca is working towards the Martial Arts Instructor Training Level 3 qualification.
+Rachel is DBS registered and holds the Martial Arts Instructor Training Level 2 qualification.

 “I joined Karate because mum asked me if I wanted to join and I said yes, I enjoyed doing it because I did it with my mum.
 I got student of the day and made lots of new friends.
 I like teaching because it is fun and you pass your knowledge on to the lower grades.”